What are the benefits of being a mediaX Associate Member?

 8 to 10 weeks is the optimal time to schedule travel of attendees from your organization and to work around the teaching commitments of faculty members.
 Shorter lead times can be accommodated, if necessary.

-What are some examples of Theme Days?
+What are some examples of Themed Conversations?